Zorbn/quick_lang/README.md

 - Allow `sizeof` on complex types at compile time.
 - Some form of debug info: https://learn.microsoft.com/en-us/cpp/preprocessor/hash-line-directive-c-cpp
 - Stack traces.
+- Make break only work on loops, not switch statements.
+If you break in a switch statment in a loop it should break out of the loop.

 #### Standard Library
 - `func alloc<T>(value T) *T` alternative to malloc for simple situations.